-Steered by a young woman, horses drag a highly decorated cart carrying Apollo (God of light, music, hunting, healing, poetry and prophecy) triumphant, holding his bow.
-Across the stream behind him is a crowd of naked children.
-In the background a group of women (presumably the Muses) sing to an accompaniment of a lute.
+Steered by Eos (Aurora), horses drag a highly decorated cart carrying Apollo (God of light, music, hunting, healing, poetry and prophecy) triumphant, holding his bow.
+Across the stream behind him is a crowd of naked boy children (Apollo had many).
+In the background the Muses sing to the accompaniment of a lute.
 Beneath, in the underworld, Apollo variously plays his pipe to one of the poor souls who dwell there, heals a patient, and strides forth as a hunter with his bow and arrows, turning his back on darkness where two putti try desperately to prevent the rays of the sun from shining.
 The pipe is a long cylindrical recorder with a flared bell; the window/labium is shown, and the lowermost finger hole is offset.

 On the edge of a forest in a hilly pasture, Apollo (disguised as a shepherd), plays an alto-sized recorder with a slightly flared bell.
 Behind Apollo’s back, Mercury (as a child) rustles a calf from the herd.
 Not far off, a young lad seems to be sounding the alarm.
 In the distance is a walled town.

-One of a number of versions of this composition attributed to Valentin de Boulogne (1594–1632).
-A young shepherd in a red shirt and leather jacket holds a perfectly depicted cylindrical recorder with a flared bell, and with four holes for the fingers of the lowermost (right) hand clearly visible.
-This work has been variously attributed to Nicolas Régnier (1590–1667) and jointly to Jean de Boulogne (1594–1632) & Moïse Valentin (ca 1591–1632).
+In one of a number of versions of this composition attributed to Valentin de Boulogne (1594–1632), a young shepherd in a crimson shirt and leather jacket holds a perfectly depicted cylindrical recorder with a flared bell, and with four holes for the fingers of the lowermost (right) hand clearly visible.
+This work has been variously attributed to Nicolas Régnier (1590–1667), and jointly to Jean de Boulogne (1594–1632) & Moïse Valentin (ca 1591–1632).

-A drawing from the 17th century Codice Bonola from the National Museum of Warsaw.
-A wide-eyed shepherd boy wearing a leafy wreath holds a flared bell duct flute in his left hand.
-Only two finger holes are visible, but this may have been intended to represent a recorder.
+A drawing at the National Museum of Warsaw, from the now dispersed 17th century Codice Bonola, depicts a wide-eyed shepherd boy wearing a leafy wreath and holding a flared bell duct flute in his left hand.
+Although only two finger holes are visible, this may have been intended to represent a recorder.
 Possibly after a lost painting by Valentin de Boulogne, Apollo Dressed as a Shepherd.

-This illustration comes from Comédiens, in the eighth volume of Bernard Le Bovier de Fontenelle’s Oeuvres, 10 vols (Paris: Brunel, 1752).
-Disguised as a young shepherd, Apollo stands at the edge of the woods on the right.
+The above illustration comes from Comédiens, in the eighth volume of Bernard Le Bovier de Fontenelle’s Oeuvres, 10 vols (Paris: Brunel, 1752).
+Disguised as a shepherd, the young Apollo stands at the edge of the woods on the right.
 He plays a wind instrument with a flared bell to a flock of sheep lying resting at the left.
-A dog sits at the lower right, and a crook and lyre lie on the ground before him.
+A dog sits at the lower right, and a shepherd’s crook and a lyre lie on the ground before him.
 A few buildings are in the left distance.
-The lyre in the etching identifies the shepherd as Apollo, but in this image the lyre has discarded in favour of the ‘flute’ which he plays while he watches over the flock belonging to Admetus.
-If we take the French caption at its word then the instrument must be a flûte à bec, but no window/labium is visible, and it looks rather more like a shawm.
+The lyre in the etching identifies the shepherd as Apollo, but in this image the lyre has been discarded in favour of the ‘flute’ which he plays while he watches over the flock belonging to Admetus.
+If we take the French caption at its word then the instrument must represent a flûte à bec, but no window/labium is visible, and it looks rather more like a shawm.

 - Lander, Nicholas S. 1996–2023.
 Recorder Home Page: Iconography.
 Last accessed 11 January 2023.